ASChirag/Traffic_Analysis_and_Node_Categorization/Final Project Code/README.md

 A Flask-based web application for analyzing network traffic, detecting anomalies, and categorizing network nodes using machine learning models.

+A project made by Chirag, Nipun and Sethu

 ## Features

 - Traffic Analysis: Classify network traffic as normal or malicious